Monetary Jurisdiction (Uniform City Court Act, sec. 202):

 Geographical Jurisdiction (Uniform City Court Act, sec 213):

-To bring a civil action in the City Court the defendant must:
+To bring a civil action in the City Court either the plaintiff or the defendant must:

 1. be a resident of the City or be a resident of a town contiguous to the City; or